Are political texts illegal? Check out the political texting rules and bulk SMS best practices you need to stay compliant and keep supporters engaged.

 Want to connect with your supporters and inspire them to take action?
 Personalize your texts with custom fields.
 Something as simple as seeing their name could drive someone to open or click where they otherwise might not have.

-Include an explicit call-to-action in your texts to encourage people to show their support.
+Include an explicit call to action in your texts to encourage people to show their support.

 Example political text calls-to-action: